-Our flight will take us to the country’s capital, Tbilisi.
-Since the dramatic Rose Revolution, now over a decade ago, Tbilisi has blossomed into an attractive, vibrant and cosmopolitan city.
-We will stay overnight in a comfortable city centre hotel before embarking on our tour.
+Our overnight flight will take us to the country’s capital, Tbilisi.
+Since the dramatic Rose Revolution, well over a decade ago, Tbilisi has blossomed into an attractive, vibrant and cosmopolitan city.
+Although the city is very European, the beautiful old town retains a medieval character.

-The following morning we will journey north along the old Georgian Military Highway towards the Greater Caucasus Mountains.
+On arrival we will journey north along the old Georgian Military Highway towards the Greater Caucasus Mountains.
 The impressive 17th Century church at Aranuri sits within a fortress alongside the Zhinvali Reservoir.
-The verdant beech woods in the valley here are home to Black and Great Spotted Woodpeckers.
-Both Semi-collared and Red-breasted Flycatchers should be back on territory.
+The verdant beech woods that cloak the hillsides here are home to Black Woodpecker and the eastern race of Common Redstart.
+Green Warbler and both Semi-collared and Red-breasted Flycatchers should also be back on territory.
 The Persian Squirrel is also resident here.

-Higher up the valley, just before the 2395m Jvari Pass, stands the impressive Friendship Monument, erected in Soviet times.
+Higher up the valley, just before the 7858ft Jvari Pass, stands the impressive Friendship Monument, erected in Soviet times.
 It stands atop a sheer cliff which has nesting Wallcreeper, Ring Ouzel and Black Redstart.
-Alpine Choughs pose on the monument railings and we shall be on the lookout too for Alpine Accentor.
-As well as being a place to wonder at the stupendous scenery it is also a great spot to watch for the similarly magnificent Lammergeier.
-As we continue over the pass we will check the roadside for Caucasian Water Pipit, Snow Finch and the strikingly pale Caucasian Horned Lark.
+Alpine Choughs pose on the monument railings and we will be on the lookout too for Alpine Accentor.
+As well as being a place to wonder at the stupendous scenery, it is also a great spot to watch for the similarly magnificent Lammergeier.
+As we continue over the pass we will check the roadside for Twite, Water Pipit, White-winged Snow Finch and the strikingly pale pencillata race of Shore Lark.

-Later in the day we shall explore the corries and abandoned farmsteads higher up the valley.
-Here we will find Rock Thrush, Alpine Accentor, Black Redstart, Red-fronted Serin and Twite.
+Later in the day we will explore the corries and abandoned farmsteads higher up the valley.
+Here we will find Rock Thrush, the Caucasian race of Ring Ouzel, Black Redstart, Northern Wheatear, parties of Red-fronted Serins and Mountain Chiffchaff.
 If the weather is clear we should witness the passage of migrating flocks of Steppe Buzzards, which are often joined by Black Kites, harriers and accipiters.

-On our last evening we will be treated to a typical Georgian banquet washed down with local wines and traditional beers.
-Georgia is famous for its wine and claims to be the home of viticulture.
-Archaeologists have traced back the production of wine in the region to 6,000BC.
-The Georgian method of wine making utilises clay pots or kvevris in which the grape juice is fermented.
+On one evening we will be treated to a typical Georgian banquet washed down with local wines and traditional beers.
+Georgia is famous for its wine and claims to be the birthplace of viticulture.
+Archaeologists have traced back the production of wine in the region to around 6,000BC.
+The Georgian method of wine making utilises clay pots lined with beeswax, known as kvevris, in which the grape juice is fermented.

 CLIMATE AND PACE